 Ecological Design & Restoration

 Great Ecology understands that Ecological Design & Restoration are critical components to building a more sustainable and resilient future.
-Our high-functioning, low-maintenance solutions allow businesses and governments to maximize the benefit of public and private spaces while reducing management and maintenance costs.
-We have experience on projects ranging in size from less than one acre to more than 4,000 acres as well as projects that take a watershed-level view of ecological function.
+Our high-functioning, low-maintenance solutions allow our clients to maximize the benefit of public and private spaces while reducing management and maintenance costs.
+We have experience on projects ranging in size from less than one acre to more than 4,000 acres, as well as projects that take a watershed-level view of ecological function.

 At Great Ecology, our planners and landscape architects work side-by-side with our ecologists and environmental scientists.
 This multidisciplinary team approach allows us to streamline our Ecological Design & Restoration services.

 Great Ecology has extensive experience restoring a variety of habitat types such as tidal and freshwater wetlands, upland forests and grasslands, streams and rivers, vernal pools, and more.
 This includes restoration and reclamation after natural disasters, converting brownfields to greenfields, targeted restoration to stop ecological degradation before it worsens, and more.
 Restoration may include revegetation with ecotypic plants, stream bank stabilization, improvement or reconstruction of fragile habitats, reconnecting floodplains, and other methods to restore or improve ecosystem function.